catamphetamine/javascript-time-ago/README.md

 ## Styles

-This library allows for any custom logic for formatting time interval labels:
+This library allows for any custom logic for formatting time intervals:

-* What scale should be used for measuring time intervals: should it be precise down to the second, or should it only measure it up to a minute, or should it start from being more precise when time intervals are small and then gradually decrease its precision as time intervals get larger.
+* What scale should be used for measuring time intervals: should it be precise down to the second, or should it only measure it up to a minute, or should it start from being more precise when time intervals are small and then gradually decrease its precision as time intervals get longer.

 * What labels should be used: should it use the standard built-in labels for the languages (`"... minutes ago"`, `"... min. ago"`, `"...m"`), or should it use custom ones, or should it skip using relative time labels in some cases and instead output something like `"Dec 11, 2015"`.

 Such configuration comes under the name of "style".

-While a completely [custom](#custom) style could be supplied, this library comes with several [built-in ](https://github.com/catamphetamine/javascript-time-ago/tree/master/source/style) styles that some people might find useful.
+While a completely [custom](#custom) "style" could be supplied, this library comes with several [built-in ](https://github.com/catamphetamine/javascript-time-ago/tree/master/source/style) "styles" that some people might find useful.

+Following is the list of built-in "styles".

 ### Round